JnMik/rest-api-skeleton-base/README.md

 # Create new API -- Getting Started

-The next steps will tell you to create Models and Controllers, but know that all of these can be generated if your tables respect our standards.
+These next steps will help you to create Models and Controllers, but know that all of this can be generated if your tables respect our API standards.

 Standards are simple :

-- All your database tables MUST have an id and deleted column so you can use the API generics.
+- All your database tables MUST implement at least 2 columns : id and deleted.

 - table and field names must respect the snake_case standard.

-Here's some example for the generation :
+Once your database is ready, here's some example for the generation of the Api:

+	Keep in mind that generated files per default are in a temporary folder, so you can double check them.

-	php app/console.php support3w:generate-api-from-db "Your\Api\Namespace"
+	Generate an api with a route for all tables : php app/console.php support3w:generate-api-from-db "Your\Api\Namespace"

-	php app/console.php support3w:generate-api-from-db "Your\Api\Namespace" specific_table_name
+	Generate an api with only 1 route : php app/console.php support3w:generate-api-from-db "Your\Api\Namespace" specific_table_name

-	php app/console.php support3w:generate-api-from-db "Your\Api\Namespace" --write_in_src_folder
+	Skip the temporary folder and generate the files directly in the source folder. php app/console.php support3w:generate-api-from-db "Your\Api\Namespace" --write_in_src_folder

 You can also skip the generation tool and proceed with the next 2 steps